 Purpose of Agile Software Development

 Agile software development is a novel method of creating and developing web applications.
-User-driven requirements are prioritized, critical features are identified in the first release, and time to market is greatly reduced by short iterations of software development.
-Though agile development may have been developed for web developers in the late 1990s, this model has now spread to other fields like product management and engineering.
+User-driven requirements are prioritized, critical features are identified in the first frequent release, and time to market is greatly reduced by short iterations of software development.
+Though agile development may have been developed for web developers in the late 1990s, this model has now spread to other fields like product management and engineering practices.
 Agile methods allow businesses to leverage rapid prototyping and innovative mobile software design more effectively than ever before with increased customer satisfaction.

 Agile software development methods provide benefits over the traditional software development model, including improved speed to market, greater responsiveness to customers’ needs, and reduced costs.
-The benefits of agile methods are seen on the product side as well.
+The benefits of agile tools methods are seen on the product side as well.
 There is greater consumer satisfaction with agile products because they offer the right features at the right time and are designed to be easy to use.

 DevOps (Development & Operations)